 - All of your PLA waste must be separated from your regular waste.
 Any non-PLA material will ruin the compost.
 You must have a dedicated person to sift through your trash or set up a composting bin and hope your customers use it correctly.

 - Your waste must be shipped to a commercial composting facility that accepts PLA.
 There are very few of these facilities in America that will even accept PLA, as it is difficult for them to distinguish it from plastic.
 You have to do research and find a facility, then pay extra for shipping.

-- If against all odds it makes it to the right facility, it has to be composted at temperatures above 140 degrees for at least 60 days.
-Most facilities only have 30 day cycles, and they don’t run compost through twice.
+- If against all odds it makes it to the suitable facility, it has to be composted at temperatures above 140 degrees for at least 60 days.
+Most facilities only have 30-day cycles, and they don’t run compost through twice.